raunak-agarwal/RedditSent_Models/README.md

 The SARC corpus provides a simple baseline: Average of glove embeddings fed into a logit classifier.
 We describe several different architectures which perform better.

 ### 1.2 Byte-Pair Encoding
-Byte-Pair Encodings or [*BPE*](https://github.com/bheinzerling/bpemb) provide tokenisation with subword-level features.
+Byte-Pair Encodings or [*BPE*](https://github.com/bheinzerling/bpemb) provide tokenisation with subword segmentation.
 We feed this into a TF-IDF + Logit pipeline.

 ([See](utils/classifiers/baseline+subword.ipynb))